harold-js/create-harold-app/README.md

 ## create-harold-app

 Harold is a static site and blog generator based on Handlebars and Markdown.
-With a built-in search engine and ready-to-use responsive templates.
+With a built-in search engine and ready-to-use responsive templates, including the one for docs websites.

 ![harold js image](https://www.haroldjs.com/assets/images/harold-start.png)